chsueh2/MCMC_Sampling/README.md

 The analysis results with all theoretical backgrounds and math derivations are included in the [project report](./project2.md) ([R Markdown](./project2.Rmd)).

-Original Completion Date: Tuesday, October 22, 2022
+Original Completion Date: October 22, 2022

 Author: Chien-Lan Hsueh (chienlan.hsueh at gmail.com)